developerphilosophy/simple-logger/Readme.md

 ### Methods Available:

 All the methods available can take variable string messages or in other words are _variadic functions_ except the error method, which takes a error object as input.
-Error method also has an overload of which takes a boolean value if you to exit the process with error.
+Error method also has an optional second argument which is false by default, if you want to exit the process with error, pass true as an second argument.

 All the methods are asynchronous as we writing the logs to a file which is an async operation and returns a promise.

-**NOTE: Staring version 1.0.0 methods will no longer return promises**
+**Deprecation Warning: Staring version 1.0.0 methods will no longer return promises**

-Instead of returning promises, if we encounter any error writing to file.
-We are just going to log error to console.
-This is because in future version of Node unhandled promise rejection will lead to Node exiting the process with non-zero error code.
+Instead of returning promises, any errors encountered while writting to file are handled internally by the library and printed to the console.
+This is because in future version of NodeJS, unhandled promise rejection will lead to Node exiting the process with non-zero error code.
 We don't want you to wrap every logging action with try and catch and add clutter to the code.
+Another benefit being that the code won't waste time on waiting to write to logs.
+This will happen asynchronously in the background.

 #### **Debug**